What is EFIC?

 I am a member but cannot log on to the EJP section.

 Send an e-mail to firstname.lastname@example.org.
-The helpdesk will kindly help you sorting out your problem.
+The helpdesk will kindly help you with sorting out your problem.

 I cannot remember my password.